omagerio/ospf/README.md

-# OSPF, an Event-Driven, asynchrounous, MVC, Vanilla Javascript single-page framework
+# OSPF, an Event-Driven, asynchrounous, Promise-based, single-page, MVC, Vanilla Javascript framework aimed at developing speed.

 ## Overview ##
 OSPF makes easy to create single pages JavaScript apps, by using components as stand-alone rendered objects, in a MVC-way.